Dashtid/medtech-ai-security/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to medical image segmentation! 🎉
+Thank you for contributing to medical device cybersecurity!